 You don’t want a thermostat which abruptly turns off the light in the enclosure repeatedly.
 This can be frustrating for many reptiles.
 A dimming thermostat will gradually dim the light when it reaches the maximum set temperature.
 Lastly, pulse thermostats are best for ceramic heaters.

-Our top pick is the Century thermostat controller.
+Our top pick is the BN-Link thermostat controller.
 Not only is this controller easy to use, but it is also very affordable.
 Setting it up is simple and it’s really effective at controlling the temperature.
 The LED display is clear and bright.
 Also, the customer service is great, if you purchase it online.
 This company readily replace all faulty thermostats on short notice.
 This is rare as the thermostats are hardly faulty.